 Hit your local wine shop and pick up a bottle of red wine.
 Opinions vary on the best type with some opting for full-bodied reds like Malbec to others proclaiming bright and fruity reds like Pinot Noir work best.

 We’re hopeless mountain lovers.
 We use Alpine reds from Alto Adige.
 A couple favorites include the lovely Lagrein from the award-winning Elena Walch and Nals Margreid wine estates.
-Not only do these wines make Glühwein fit for a king, they also pair exceptionally well with the Alps most hearty dishes.
+Not only do these wines make Glühwein fit for a king, but they also pair exceptionally well with the Alps most hearty dishes.

 Make sure you have the following goodies on hand at home: sugar, cinnamon sticks, cloves and oranges.
 Yes, oranges.